Kevin M. Kruse

 Kevin Michael Kruse (born 1972) is an American historian and a professor of history at Princeton University.
 His research interests include the political, social, and urban/suburban history of 20th-century America, with a particular focus on the making of modern conservatism.
-Outside of academia, Kruse has attracted substantial attention and following for his Twitter threads where he provides historical context and applies historical research to current political events.
+Outside of academia, Kruse attracted substantial attention and following in the mid-2010s for his Twitter threads where he provided historical context for and applied historical research to current political events.

 Early life and education

 Kruse was born in Kansas City, Kansas, to a conservative middle-class family; his father was an accountant, and he has three siblings.
 He moved with his family to Nashville, Tennessee, where he attended Montgomery Bell Academy.

 Kruse graduated Phi Beta Kappa from the University of North Carolina at Chapel Hill with a bachelor's degree in history.
+While there he was a DJ at the student radio station WXYC.
 He received his master's and PhD degrees from Cornell University.
 He wrote his PhD dissertation on white flight in Atlanta.